UBE Group Compliance Guidelines

 The UBE Group internal reporting system (UBE C-Line) enables employees to report compliance violations directly to the Compliance Promotion Secretariat, to facilitate the rapid identification and resolution of compliance issues of the Group.

 UBE Group Action Guidelines

-Preface: Corporate Mission and Social Responsibility
+Preface: Corporate Mission and Sustainability

-- （1）In accordance with laws and regulations at home and abroad, and international norms and guidelines that should be observed, and with respect for human rights, we will pursue our corporate activities in a sound and fair manner.
+- （1）In accordance with laws and regulations at home and abroad, and norms and guidelines that should be observed, and with respect for human rights, we will pursue our corporate activities in a sound and fair manner.

 - （2）We will pursue corporate governance that is in keeping with the demands of society and strive to continuously expand revenues and enhance our corporate value.

 - （3）We will secure safety and quality in providing products and technologies that contribute to the environment.

 - （4）We will strive to reduce the environmental impact of our business activities and effectively utilize resources in order to conserve the global environment.

 - （5）We will practice appropriate information disclosure for all stakeholders and readily communicate with society.